Purified drinking water

 Your Safety and Protection

 Southern stingrays have sharp and coated barbs on their tails that should be avoided, even while handling and feeding.
 Visitors should never handle a stingray without the guidance of a professional tour operator.
-Accidentally sliding hand across tail barb on a stingray can result in cuts or puncture wounds.
+Accidentally sliding a hand across the tail barb on a stingray can result in cuts or puncture wounds.

 Never handle stingrays without instructions from a guide.
 Avoid placing fingers in the mouth of a stingray.
 Always keep your eyes focused in front of you or in the direction you are walking.
 Keep in mind small stingrays usually rest on the bottom.
 Always watch your step.